-Proxy checks look for signals such as hosting ASNs, suspicious reverse DNS patterns, or proxy/VPN ranges.
+Proxy checks look for signals such as hosting , suspicious patterns, or proxy/VPN ranges.
 These are best-effort indicators, not definitive proof.

 Proxy detection is not exact.
 Many checks rely on indirect signals (reverse DNS, network classification, routing behavior, and request headers).
 Depending on the network you're on, some tests can produce false positives, especially when an IP belongs to a shared gateway, corporate network, or mobile carrier.